3noch/log2sql/README.md

 log2sql
 =======

-Parses a log file and writes it to a [SQLite] database for better querying
+Parses a log file and writes it to a [SQLite] database for better querying.

 Usage
 -----

-Currently `log2sql` only supports [decrypted] Windows client log files.

-`log2sql myfile.log` will create `test.db` with your log's data as columns of the table `test`.
+`log2sql --help`

+For example,

+`log2sql -f myfile.log -d ";" colname1 colname2 colname3 colname4`

+will parse the file `myfile.log` with four columns, separated by `;`s, and write the output to `myfile-out.db`.

+Likewise, you could do

+`cat myfile.log | log2sql -d ";" colname1 colname2 colname3 colname4`

+by leaving the `-f` flag off.
+This will write a database called `log-data.db`.

+`log2sql` will always merge superfluous colmuns into the last one.
+For example, if you specify two columns but your data has three, then `log2sql` will merge the third column into the second.

 Building